 2. Password-protect files containing sensitive information

 Since the contents of an unencrypted email can be intercepted, that applies to any files attached to the email too.
-If you plan to send files containing sensitive data — such as a spreadsheet of consultation responses — via email, you should always password protect the file and provide the password separately (again, over the phone or in person).
+If you plan to send files containing sensitive data — such as a spreadsheet of response data — via email, you should always password protect the file and provide the password separately (again, over the phone or in person).

 Similarly, if you’re saving a file containing sensitive information on an internal network that everyone in your organisation has access to, you should again consider password-protecting the file and only sharing the password with team members who require access to the data to carry out their work.